-Researchers at an approved research institution or body (see Section 1 (1) (d) and (e) of the

-Statistics Regulation) outside Norway may, as a general rule, be granted access to anonymised data.
+Researchers at an approved research institution or body (see Section 1 (1) (d) and (e) of the Statistics Regulation) outside Norway may, as a general rule, be granted access to anonymised data.
 This is based on the preparatory works, which stipulate that there will generally be a higher risk of data being disclosed to unauthorised parties when they are sent out of the country.
-Access to non-anonymised data from Statistics Norway outside Norway also poses some special challenges in relation to following up of any violations of the duty of confidentiality under the Statistics Act.
+Access to nonanonymised data from Statistics Norway outside Norway also poses some special challenges in relation to following up of any violations of the duty of confidentiality under the Statistics Act.

 Following a specific overall assessment, researchers at an approved research institution or body within the EU/EEA (see Section 1 (1) (d) and (e) of the Statistics Regulation) may, as an exception, be granted access to indirectly identifiable data.
 In its assessment, Statistics Norway will place importance on measures to address the increased risk of data processed outside Norway's jurisdiction.
-In such cases, requirements are generally set for a specially adapted agreement with the foreign research institution/authority to ensure that Norwegian rules of law are applied and that a Norwegian legal venue is agreed.
+In such cases, an agreement will be concluded which, among other things, specifies a Norwegian legal venue and stipulates that Norwegian rules of law will apply.

-Reference is also made to the international cooperation between the Nordic national statistical institutes on data access: the NordMAN project, which provides a unified access point to cross-Nordic microdata.
+Reference is also made to the international cooperation between the Nordic national statistical institutes on data access: the NordMAN project, which provides a unified access point to crossNordic microdata.
 The condition is that these data are stored and accessible via a remote access solution from one of the Nordic countries' national statistical offices.